jumana0/BDAI-capstone_project_1/README.md

 So our vision target for this project is to contribute efficiently in developing a recommendation system for the viewer which will improve his quality of life, with the implementing the latest AI technology.

 ## :card_index_dividers:	Stc-tv dataset
+STC website provides the STC-TV dataset that was used in this case study.
-It consists of 13 columns and 3598607 rows
+It consists of 13 columns and 3598607 rows.

 ### Columns:
 > * User_id_maped : Unique ID